resola-ai/jobs/data/readme.md

 - ETL with Airflow
 - Alarming and monitoring with AWS CloudWatch, Sentry, PagerDuty and Pingdom
 - Security with SonarCloud, AWS SecurityHub, AWS WAF, AWS GuardDuty, AWS Config
+- Test managemnet and automation with RobotFramework, Cypress and TestRail

 ## Our products and services